Photo: The Nutty Professor

 I’m still confident and believe I can make a difference in myself.
 My journey now is less about overcoming low self-esteem and more about creating a healthier me.
 With help from my gym rat of a roommate, I feel I can maintain and build on my current progress, without breaking my bank.

 I don’t regret hiring a trainer.
 It was a worthy investment that changed the way I saw myself.
+When you’re in a bind financially and need emotional support, there’s always free help available.

 It forced me to confront the self-depreciating aspects of childhood and deal with them head-on.
 It helped me understand that body image issues don’t just afflict women.
 Men deal with them, too — and we need to talk about it more.